 It’s fast growing.
 There’s never been a better time to become an FNP.
-The career is in high demand due to the growing need for healthcare services, with the Bureau of Labor Statistics (BLS) estimating a 52% increase in employment from 2019 to 2029.
+The career is in high demand due to the growing need for healthcare services, with the Bureau of Labor Statistics (BLS) estimating a 45% increase in employment from 2022-2032.

 It’s a sought-after career.U.S.
-News & World Report ranked FNPs as #5 in the Best Health Care Jobs for 2019 and #7 on the list of 100 best jobs in America.
+News & World Report ranks nurse practitioner as #1 in its Best Health Care Jobs for 2023 and #2 on the list of 100 best jobs in America.

 There are a variety of paths available.
 While the title “family nurse practitioner” makes it seem as though you’ll be working in family practice, you can choose from a variety of specialties that fit your interests and skills, including pediatrics, urgent care, internal medicine and more.